KIT-ISAS/iviz/iviz/README.md

 In some data panels, on the bottom in darker blue, are **Publisher Widgets** showing similar information.

+### Connection Troubleshooting

 Notes:
 * An important problem in ROS networks is usually a lack of **DNS resolving**.
   For example, the Network dialog will show URIs in the form of "http://node-abc:XXXX/".
   The address of these nodes is usually stored in '/etc/hosts' files, but mobile devices do not have this system.
   To solve this, you can add an entry in the **Aliases** tab of the **System** dialog, which has an equivalent function.
 * If you are able to listen to other nodes publishing messages, but all of your iviz publishers show zero subscribers, then there is most likely a firewall problem preventing incoming connections.

+### Settings

+Finally, one option you should check out is the **Settings** dialog (the button with the gear icon).
+It presents multiple options that control the quality and CPU usage of the application.
+You can get an idea of how much resources iviz is using by checking the FPS value on the left panel, at the bottom.
+You can set the maximum FPS at 60 if you want a fluid display, but you may also need to lower the graphics quality.
+The CPU usage can also be reduced by lowering the frequency at which network data is being processed.
+The Settings configuration is saved automatically, and will be reused the next time iviz is started.

+## 2. Panels and Dialogs

+On the left side, below the Connect panel, you will find a panel with two rows of buttons, the **Dialog Panel**.
+Clicking on them will open the corresponding dialog in the center of the screen.

+Below it is the **Module Panel**.
+It shows the active dialogs as large square buttons.
+For example, the TF module is always present.
+Clicking a module will open the **Data Panel** on the right, showing information for that module.
+Clicking the button again will close it.
+You can drag a button to the right (into the screen) to make it invisible in the world.
+You can drag it to the left (away from the screen) to destroy it - but be careful with it!

+Deep below the **Module Panel** is the **Camera Panel**.
+It tells you which view you are in (Virtual View / AR View / whatever).
+Below it is the current camera position in relation to the fixed frame.
+And finally, the panel also gives you the **p**itch and the **y**aw of the rotation.

+The last line contains basic statistics about the program.
+On PC, it will list the used memory, the current bandwidth, the battery (if available) and the frame rate.
+On mobile, it will show the clock instead of the used memory.

+You can hide the GUI by pressing the **Hide GUI** button with the arrows: in PCs it is located at the center bottom, while on mobile it is located on the left side, next to the __Module Panel__.
+Once the GUI is hidden, the button becomes semitransparent, and you can click it back to reopen the GUI.

+### Draggable Dialogs

+## 5. Connections

 ## 6. Working with Transform Frames